Karnataka Protection from Unlawful Detention Laws (2026)

 What should I do if a family member has been detained by police in India for more than 24 hours without being produced before a magistrate?

-Record the exact time of your arrest (or the arrest of your family member) — the 24-hour clock starts from the moment of arrest.File a writ of habeas corpus in the High Court (or Supreme Court) if you cannot secure release — this is typically done by a family member or lawyer on your behalf.File a complaint before the State Human Rights Commission or National Human Rights Commission (NHRC) for illegal detention.Contact a Legal Aid clinic or NALSA (15100) immediately.
+Note the exact time of arrest — yours or your relative's.
+The 24-hour clock starts from that moment.File a habeas corpus petition in the High Court (or Supreme Court) if release isn't happening.
+A family member or lawyer can move it on your behalf.File a parallel complaint with the State Human Rights Commission or the National Human Rights Commission (NHRC).Reach out to a Legal Aid clinic or call NALSA on 15100 — same day.

 What mistakes should I avoid with protection from unlawful detention?